tyzrichard/wro-robot/README.md

 7. While testing, our group faced inaccuracies due to how our wheel wasn't fastened well, so we decided to reinforce everything.
 8. We decided to redo the robot from scratch to make it more compact.
 9. A continuation of the remake.
 Lots of testing and back-and-forth prototyping.
+10. Finished the base, and attached a redone lifting mechanism on.